Montabaur: Town's character

 Montabaur's Old Town (Altstadt) is famed for its Gothic Revival Roter Löwe ("Red Lion") town hall, many timber-frame houses from the 16th and 17th centuries and the great Late Gothic Catholic parish church.
-The mediaeval town wall is preserved in parts, including the Wolfsturm ("Wolf's Tower").
+The mediaeval town wall is partially preserved, including the Wolfsturm ("Wolf's Tower").

 The Montabaur Stadthalle (literally "town hall", but actually an event venue) is intended for various functions such as conferences, concerts, theatre and other events.
 The historic Wolfsturm is at the townsfolk's disposal and can be hired for use.

 Castle

 Montabaur Castle became a property of the archbishop of Trier in 1018, and was renovated to its current appearance around 1700.
-It later hosted the seat of the district administrator's office of the old Unterwesterwaldkreis until 1945 before becoming the seat of the Montabaur district government.
+It later housed the seat of the district administrator's office of the old Unterwesterwaldkreis until 1945 before becoming the seat of the Montabaur district government.
 Today, it is owned by the Akademie Deutscher Genossenschaften, which has expanded it for use as a 4-star conference hotel and training centre for the German Cooperative Financial Group.
 It stands in a prominent position above the town on the Schlossberg at 321 m above sea level.